 You will be welcomed down by our archery field, where you will be directed to the upper or lower parking lots.
 Directors and the staff will be on hand to greet you in the Lodge upon arrival and on departure days.
 The check-in process begins with a lice head check to make sure no unwanted critters have come with you.
 Make sure to read our head lice policy in your materials.
-The check-in process also includes a conversation with one of the camp nurses and you and your camper to go over your health forms, a wellness check, collect proof of COVID vaccination, and proof of a negative antigen test.
-We will review your tuition account information as well.
+The check-in process also includes a conversation with one of the camp nurses and you and your camper to go over your health forms, and a wellness check.
+We will review your tuition account information, and you can meet with our Waterfront head about swimming if desired, as well.

 Families are welcome in camper cabins this summer, but we do ask that you let our staff settle campers.
-Staff will help set up bug nets, organize where trunks are placed, etc.

-Allowing staff to help settle campers allows families to tour around camp a bit more before departing and helps us begin each camper's transition to Camp smoothly.
+In order to begin staff/camper bonding, staff will help set up bug nets, organize where trunks are placed, etc. Allowing staff to help settle campers also allows families to tour around camp a bit more before departing and helps us begin each camper's transition to Camp smoothly.

 We appreciate your understanding and support.
 And then...families depart by noon and we gather for lunch-the first camp meal!
 All together again!

 Check-out: Staff will meet arriving families in parking areas and will direct families to check out in the Lodge.
 We look forward to chatting with you about your camper's experience.
 Staff will be on site to tell a story or two, and to hand out camp pictures, address lists, any medications, and a few other bits.
 Check out begins at 9:00 and goes to 12:00 noon.

-Changovers- Please be careful to note the day you are to pick your camper up at the end of the session.
+Changovers-Please be careful to note the day you are to pick your camper up at the end of the session.
 All sessions begin on a Sunday and end on a Saturday.

-We cannot accommodate early arrivals before June 25, or late departures after August 19.
+We cannot accommodate early arrivals before June 23, or late departures after August 17.